canonical/k8s-snap/docs/src/explanation/about.md

 Each and every user will be supported by the community.
 For a more detailed look at what that entails, please see our [Community page].
-If you need a greater level of support, Cannonical provides [Ubuntu Pro], a comprehensive subscription for your open-source software stack.
+If you need a greater level of support, Canonical provides [Ubuntu Pro], a comprehensive subscription for your open-source software stack.
 For more support options, visit the [Ubuntu support] page.